KwameSA/kanba-do/README.md

-# Kanban Task Management App
+# Kanba-DO - Kanban Task Management App

 A simple, interactive task management application built using HTML, CSS, and JavaScript.
 This app allows users to organize their tasks in a Kanban-style interface, with draggable, editable, and deletable tasks.
 The app supports three sections: